 One of the biggest issues for your Ohio dog bite lawyer is collecting all types of compensation.
 This usually means the experienced dog bite lawyer must track down insurance coverage.
 In a car crash, your lawyer often uses your uninsured motorist coverage if the at-fault party doesn’t have insurance.
 Unfortunately, no such thing exists for a dog bite case.
 As such, you normally must collect your financial compensation from the animal’s owner, the person with the animal control or the property owner where the dog bite injury occurred.

 Firstly, most people don’t have the personal assets to pay the victim of a dog bite for serious injuries.
 Secondly, the average dog bite claim has increased by over 7 percent from 2019 to 2020.
+While the average payout slightly dropped in 2021, it increased by 31.7% in 2022.
 Approximately $853,700,000 was paid on personal injury cases from dog related events in 2020.
 Moreover, the average cost per insurance claim increased 12.3% in 2020.
+In 2021, that amount increased to $881,900,000; and, in 2022, it was over $1,136,000,000.
 Thirdly, many dog liability claims cause serious injuries, permanent injuries.
 Lastly, many people liable to dog bite victims don’t tell the injured victims who insures the dog owner.
 These owners are afraid of their dog being labeled a dangerous dog or a vicious dog.
 The dog’s owner often wrongly thinks he/she has no liability because it is the first time his/her dog hurt someone.
 (Ohio does not have a one bite rule).
 Also, the dog’s owner often fears legal action (such as leash law charges).